broadinstitute/dsp-appsec-terra-compliance-poc/README.md

 Note that applying these Policy Sets as part of the Managed App deployment template serves several goals:
 - The compliance controls are applied/enforced/monitored from the very beginning, before other resources have a chance to be deployed outside of the initial deployment, thus serving as a "gate" for those.
 - These Policy Sets are maintained by Microsoft as a vendor, and are thus considered "complete".
-As a result, we have an easier time satisfying our compliance audits, because no controls are excluded or included from these "official" sets.
+As a result, we have an easier time satisfying our compliance audits, because no controls are excluded from these "official" sets.
 In other words, we can defer to these sets for most of our infrastructure compliance reporting requirements.
 - It's seamless and easy to apply as a "serverless" solution, since no additional infrastructure or user interaction is required for it to be applied.

 Here's how the resulting ASC Recommendations based on these sets look like: